outoftalentxD/philosophers/README.md

     ./philosophers [number_of_philos] [time_to_eat] [time_to_sleep] [time_to_die] "[times_each_philo_must_eat]"
     ```

-   last argument is optional.
+   Last argument is optional.
 Simulation will stop after each philo has eaten at least [times_each_philo_must_eat] times.
    If last argument is not presented, sumulation will stop only if one of philosophers dies.

    ![](srcs/images/programExecuteSample.jpg)